SarasinJ/kaggle-titanic/competitions/playground/playground-series-s5e12/notes/README.md

 - **Final Submission Deadline** - December 31, 2025

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.

+## Progress Log

+- **2025-12-02** – Notebook scaffolded with a roadmap cell outlining the staged workflow (EDA → preprocessing → modeling → submission).
+Baseline RandomForest (10k-row subset) currently averages ~0.67 ROC-AUC.
+Next up: transition to full-dataset EDA and document findings so we can design leakage-aware preprocessing pipelines.